When Is It Too Late to Change Careers?

 - Access to online education makes it easier to seek out new jobs at any age.

-Long ago, it was common to choose a career and stick with it or a certain employer for decades until you eventually retired and received a gold watch as a reward for your efforts.
-This isn't the case anymore.
-Nowadays, more people are changing careers — and they're doing so across all age groups.
+Long ago, it was common to choose a career or employer and stick with it for decades until you retired and received a gold watch as a reward for your efforts.
+But this isn't the case anymore.
+Nowadays, more people are changing careers — and they're doing so in record numbers.

-A recent survey from the job site Indeed found that people are changing careers in record numbers.
-Of the 662 full-time U.S. workers surveyed, 49% had already made a dramatic career shift.
+In a 2019 study by Indeed, 49% of the 662 full-time workers surveyed had already made a dramatic career shift.
 Among those who had not, 65% were thinking about entering a new field.
-In addition, nearly 9 in 10 people who changed careers were happy with their decisions.

-Don't be afraid to look for a more rewarding profession if you've experienced a change in your goals, interests, or circumstances.
+Many people look for a more rewarding profession when their goals, interests, or circumstances have shifted.
 Below are some of the top reasons people give for deciding to change careers.

 According to Indeed, 79% of workers who changed careers did so mainly to earn more money.
 As people enter their 30s, they typically begin having families, making money a natural driving force.
 What's more, for many occupations, annual pay increases aren't enough to keep up with inflation.

 Job stress is another top contributing factor for those seeking a career change.
-The need to constantly meet quotas, rush through tight deadlines, work long hours, and constantly worry about job security can wreak havoc on workers' physical and mental health.
+Constantly having to meet quotas and deadlines, work long hours, and worry about job security can wreak havoc on workers' physical and mental health.
+As such, more people are pursuing careers with better work-life balance.

 What might've sounded like a challenging and exciting career fresh out of college can easily lose its luster over time.
 This often occurs when you've been following the same daily routine for 10 or more years.